L2R: Low-Rank and Lipschitz-Controlled Routing for Mixture-of-Experts: Methodology

 where $\bm{q} \in \mathbb{R}^{r}$ denotes the routing-specific query representation.
 Each expert $E_i$ is associated with a learnable anchor $\bm{k}_i \in \mathbb{R}^{r}$ in this latent routing space, and routing logits are computed by matching $\bm{q}$ with $\{\bm{k}_i\}$.
 This can be viewed as an attention-like operation, where $\bm{q}$ serves as a routing query and $\bm{k}_i$ as expert keys.

 This formulation yields two immediate benefits: First, the shared projection $\bm{W}_q$ explicitly learns a routing-oriented subspace, transforming backbone features into a space tailored for expert discrimination and {mitigating raw-space representation mismatch}.
-Second, routing in the compressed space $\mathbb{R}^{r}$ substantially {reduces geometric concentration (as presented in Figure~\ref{fig:concentration}) and the anchor search space}, enabling more stable anchor positioning and more discriminative expert specialization.
+Second, routing in the compressed space $\mathbb{R}^{r}$ substantially reduces geometric concentration and the anchor search space, enabling more stable anchor positioning and more discriminative expert selection.
+Figure~\ref{fig:concentration} empirically supports this effect: with rank $r{=}2$, L2R-SIPS yields much higher pairwise-cosine variance than Linear and X-MoE, approaching the isotropic 2D reference value of $0.5$ and indicating improved angular diversity.